fatherJS/warsaw_msi/README.md

 # warsaw_msi
-My first project using google maps JS API to determine Warsaw's POIs on top of administrative boundaries
+My first project using google maps JS API to determine location of Warsaw's address points on top of administrative boundaries.